 Each team will identify new interesting and important questions which have not yet been asked, prepare data sets sets, analyze them, create visualizations, and professional looking project web site about the project.
 (The project can also result in an interactive app, or interactive artwork).

-The students can work on data sets of any type (images, video, text, network data, spatial data; structured or non-structured data).
+The students can work on data sets of any type (images, video, text, network data, spatial data; structured or unstructured data).

 They can also employ any programming language and libraries.
 (Class lectures on basic data analysis and visualization techniques will use mostly R).

-Social and cultural data analysis / visualization - examples:
+Social and cultural data analysis and visualization - examples:

 To get a better idea of the existing research and how projects are presented online, take a look at some examples of diverse projects / papers which analyze and/or visualize large social/cultural datasets:

-Also please check the vision and the projects from Dr. Manovich’s lab:
+Also please check research and the projects from Dr. Manovich’s lab:

 1: class introduction

-10: creative visualization of cultural and social data: selected projects / visualizing space and time
+10: creative visualization of cultural and social data

 11: elements of graphic design for visualization and project presentation